Time to reward the unsung heroes of our community

 Community champion — this award will go to someone who goes the extra mile to make a difference to the environment.

-Business environment — this award is for a business that is helping the environment with an initiative or campaign, perhaps run by staff or maybe to do with waste or the company’s ethos.
+Business environment (sponsored by Orchard House independent financial advisers) — this award is for a business that is helping the environment with an initiative or campaign, perhaps run by staff or maybe to do with waste or the company’s ethos.
 It could be how they do business as a whole.

 Waste reduction/recycling — schools are running initiatives and educating children, businesses that have taken measures to reduce the amount of waste they generate but who is the person behind each one?
 That’s our winner.